SteppedinthisJig/LinuxScripts/README.md

 # LinuxScripts
-Old Hyprland Scripts I used for stuff
+Old Hyprland Scripts I used for efficiency and to learn more about the OS itself